josmar-crwdstffng/angular/docs/BAZEL.md

 Bazel supports the ability to include non-hermetic information from the version control system in built artifacts.
 This is called stamping.
-You can see an overview at https://www.kchodorow.com/blog/2017/03/27/stamping-your-builds/ In our repo, here is how it's configured:
+You can see an overview at https://www.kchodorow.com/blog/2017/03/27/stamping-your-builds/ In our repo, here is how it is configured:

 1) In `tools/bazel_stamp_vars.js` we run the `git` commands to generate our versioning info.
 1) In `.bazelrc` we register this script as the value for the `workspace_status_command` flag.
 Bazel will run the script when it needs to stamp a binary.